rossgk2/differential_forms_computer_graphics/README.md

 # differential_forms_computer_graphics
-A textbook on how differential forms apply to computer graphics.
+A textbook on the application of differential forms to computer graphics.

 This book is roughly outlined as follows:
 * review of logic, proofs, relations, and functions